heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 Thanks to the reverse proxy and the `Host` header, a load balancer can be used to distribute requests between multiple servers to achieve horizontal scaling.
+This is only possible thanks to the fact that HTTP is a stateless protocol.

 In order to distribute requests between multiple servers, a load balancer must know the servers it can forward requests to.
 This is called a **pool** of